Brother HL-L8360CDW Review

 The Brother HL-L8360CDW was one of the top performers in our text quality testing, sharing the top score of 9 out of 10.

 In our testing text produced by the HL-L8360CDW came out crisp, dark, and with sharp edges.
-Under very close examination with a low powered microscope we were able to find a couple of imperfections here and there, but for all intents and purposes the text was perfect.
+Under very close examination with a low-powered microscope, we were able to find a couple of imperfections here and there, but for all intents and purposes, the text was perfect.

 If you don't print in the huge quantities that the HL-L8360CDW is designed for, you're probably better off going with a printer that costs less up front, even if the ink costs are higher.
-For instance, the HP Officejet Pro 8720 has higher ink costs, but its lower list price makes it a better value for people that don't go through multiple reams of paper in a year.

 Ease of Use